SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-ceo/demo_IntroTour.md

 <img align="center" src="../images/intro-CEO-images/3B_InstitutionHomePage.png"  vspace="10" width="700">

-If you click on the 'Imagery' button near the top of the institution page you will see a list of imagery that is built-in to CEO, including MapBox and Planet NICFI data, and any other imagery that has been added to your institution.
+If you click on the `Imagery` button near the top of the institution page you will see a list of imagery that is built-in to CEO, including MapBox and Planet NICFI data, and any other imagery that has been added to your institution.
 CEO provides two easy ways to add your own imagery to your projects.
 The first is by connecting your own imagery via Web Map Service (WMS) or Web Map Tile Service (WMTS), and the second is by connecting your imagery hosted in Google Earth Engine (GEE).
 More details on how to add your own imagery are available in this [CEO Blog](https://blog.collect.earth/index.php/2022/04/21/connecting-gee-raster-data/) and the [Project Creation Manual](https://www.collect.earth/ceo-guides/#:~:text=Institution%20%26%20Project%20Creation%20Manual%20(English)).

-Under the 'Users' tab will be a full list of all email addresses that are a part of your CEO institution.
+Under the `Users` tab will be a full list of all email addresses that are a part of your CEO institution.
 These users will have different permissions based on their status as an Admin or a Member of the institution.
 You can add more CEO users to your institution from this page.

 ## As an Admin User: What You Will Find Inside a CEO Project?
 When creating a project an admin user will start on a page that looks like this.